 We participate in conferences, collaborate with other non-profits, and have recently published a book featuring the stories of former girl soldiers, Enduring the Night.

-Today there are 35 conflict zones around the world where children are growing up in the shadow of war.
+Today, there are 35 conflict zones around the world where children are growing up in the shadow of war.
 In recent years, the nature of armed conflict has resulted in even more threats to children.
-The most vulnerable among are being targeted and exploited.
+The most vulnerable among them are being targeted and exploited.

-At ChildVoice, we have seen first-hand that even the most broken children can recover from the trauma of war through counseling, life-skills training, and education.
-By sharing their stories, along with our work and research, we hope to mobilize advocacy on behalf of these children and the long-term interventions that they need to rebuild their lives.
+At ChildVoice, we have seen first hand that even the most broken children can recover from the trauma of war through counseling, life-skills training, and education.
+By sharing their stories, along with our work and research, we hope to mobilize advocacy on behalf of these children and provide the long-term interventions they need to rebuild their lives.